team-alembic/ash_authentication/documentation/topics/custom-strategy.md

   - `name` is the name for which the helper function will be generated in the DSL (ie `only_marty do #... end`).
   - `describe` and `examples` are used when generating documentation.
-Probably worth doing this (and using `Spark.Dsl.Extension.doc_entity/2` to generate your moduledocs if you plan on sharing this strategy with others).
   - `target` is the name of the module which defines our entity struct.
 We've set it to `__MODULE__` which means that we'll have to define the struct on this module.